 Yes, if you have your own short code and want to use it, please email us at email@example.com.

 Is there support for PowerPoint on Mac OS X?

 Yes!
 Our PollEv Presenter app can display any of your polls in Microsoft PowerPoint 2011 and PowerPoint 2016 for Mac, Keynote 5.3, and Keynote 6.5.
 It's smart enough that you don't have to do any weird clicking in the middle of your presentation.
 Just advance slides like you always do, and when we detect a poll URL in your slide's presenter notes, we'll show that poll.
 We'll also hide it when you move on.
 It's almost like your poll is just another object on your slide.

 As a fallback, remember that you can always project your poll straight from the web and switch into fullscreen mode.

 Is there support for OpenOffice presentations on any operating system?

 We have found some unofficial support of embedding polls in OpenOffice Impress but it requires a little work.
-Read here and if that does not suit your needs, you can still display your poll from a web browser on a projector and switch your poll into fullscreen mode to occupy the entire screen.
+You can always display your poll from a web browser on a projector and switch your poll into fullscreen mode to occupy the entire screen.
 This is not officially supported by Poll Everywhere so we can't help you if things don't go right but it may work.